dragonwasrobot/dragonwasrobot.github.io/_posts/2016-10-02-enumerated-types-in-kotlin-elixir-and-elm.md

 category: programming
 description: "In this post, we define the concept of enumerated types with examples in Kotlin, Elixir, and Elm."
-tags: [Elm, Elixir, Kotlin, Types, enumerated types, Functional programming, Programming languages]
+tags: [Elm, Elixir, Kotlin, Types, Enumerated types, Functional programming, Programming languages]
 ---